svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Changes the hash tree structure that `rippled` uses to represent a ledger.
 The new structure is more compact and efficient than the previous version.
 This affects how ledger hashes are calculated, but has no other user-facing consequences.

-When this amendment is activated, the XRP Ledger will undergo a brief scheduled unavailability while the network calculates the changes to the hash tree structure. <!-- STYLE_OVERRIDE: will -->
+When this amendment is activated, the SGY Ledger will undergo a brief scheduled unavailability while the network calculates the changes to the hash tree structure. <!-- STYLE_OVERRIDE: will -->

 ## SortedDirectories